 - Prior urologic surgery

 - Kidney stones

-Stagnant urine in the bladder (caused by enlarged prostate or stones) allows bacteria to flourish and replicate – producing symptoms such as fever, suprapubic pain, urinary frequency, and dysuria.
+When the bacteria in the urethra reach the bladder bacteria can flourish and rapidly replicate in any urine stored there – producing symptoms such as fever, suprapubic pain, urinary frequency, and dysuria.
 If the infection advances up the urinary tract into the kidneys it is called pyelonephritis.
 This tends to be a more severe infection that causes back pain, fever, nausea, and vomiting.
-Pyelonephritis can lead to acute kidney injury, bacteremia, sepsis, and potentially shock.
-These serious conditions may ultimately lead to death if not caught early and treated with appropriate antimicrobial therapy.
+Pyelonephritis can lead to acute kidney injury, sepsis, and shock.
+These serious complications may ultimately lead to death if not caught early and treated with appropriate antimicrobial therapy.

 Signs and Symptoms

-Symptoms of urinary tract infection depend on the location of infection.
-Cystitis is infection of the bladder – this typically leads to the following symptoms:
+Symptoms of urinary tract infection depend on the location of the infection.
+Urethritis is the infection of the urethra alone, it typically leads to the following symptoms: